Reducing Waste and Preventing Pollution

 Ｋ Ｊ Ｗ

-Kaneka is in compliance with the standards specified in the Air Pollution Control Act and the Water Pollution Control Act and the criteria included in agreements made with local governments.
-While soot and dust emission levels for all parent plants were lower than the previous fiscal year, SOx and NOx emissions were increased.
-The environmental impact on water resources decreased with respect to all criteria.
+Kaneka is in compliance with the standards specified in the Air Pollution Control Act and the Water Pollution Control Act as well as the criteria included in agreements made with local governments.
+Regarding the atmosphere, soot and dust emissions levels for Kaneka in fiscal 2016 were slightly lower than the previous fiscal year, while SOx and NOx emissions were increased.
+All substances excluding nitrogen increased in water.

 Check & Act

-We will continue to work to further reduce our impacts on water and the air, and to strengthen our monitoring systems so that we are able to respond rapidly in the event of any abnormalities.
+We will continue to work to further reduce our impacts on the water and the air, and to respond rapidly in the event of any abnormalities.